-Dufry is continuously monitoring, reviewing and upgrading its processes to protect its business from potential cybersecurity threats that ultimately could end with theft of data.
+Dufry is continuously monitoring, reviewing and upgrading its processes to protect its business from potential cyber security threats that ultimately could end with theft of data.
 At a global level, Dufry has a Global IT Security Team that is responsible for keeping IT threats away from Dufry's business, understanding emerging threats and investing in the necessary technology to mitigate potential new risks.

-In this regard, Dufry has a number of systems and security processes in place, including a robust IT security system and a number of internal policies and procedures complying with applicable laws and regulations and included in the company's Global Information Security Policies.
+In this regard, Dufry has a number of systems and security processes in place, including a robust IT security system and a number of internal policies and procedures complying with applicable laws and regulations.
+This is all included in the company's Global Information Security Policies which is aligned with the international security frameworks ISO 27000 and the National Institute of Standards and Technology (NIST).

 Dufry performs regular tests of its systems and takes several measures to improve cyber security, prevent malware infections and avoid data breaches.

 Amongst others, Dufry:

-- Encrypts customer, payment and any sensitive data and limits access to it - Keeps software up-to-date by installing updates and security patches implemented as a result of newly discovered vulnerabilities - Secures point of sale (POS) devices and applications - Performs regular vulnerability testing to identify weaknesses - Monitors all activity in Dufry's systems and data for any anomalous activity and indications of threats - Uses (and promotes amongst its employees) secure passwords and two-factor authentication - Runs antivirus software continuously, periodically scanning systems for malicious files
+- Encrypts customer, payment and any sensitive data and limits access to it - Keeps software up-to-date by installing updates and security patches - Secures point of sale (POS) devices and applications - Performs regular vulnerability testing to identify weaknesses - Monitors all activity in Dufry's systems and data for any anomalous activity and indications of threats - Uses (and promotes amongst its employees) secure passwords and two-factor authentication - Runs antivirus software continuously, periodically scanning systems for malicious files - Has introduced advanced Malware protection - Has PCI certifications in place in most of the countries where it operates - Has established a global security monitoring and protection system overseeing Dufry's cloud services.